 Finally, you’ll need to consider your budget when choosing a material for the bottom of your raised garden bed.
 Some materials, like concrete, can be pretty expensive.
 Others, like gravel, are much more affordable.
 Ultimately, the best material for your raised garden bed is the one that meets your needs and fits your budget.

 A bottom layer in a raised garden bed can help to improve drainage and aeration while also helping to prevent weeds from taking over.
 Here are a few tips for using and maintaining a bottom layer in a raised garden bed:

 - Use a porous material for the bottom layer, such as gravel or lava rock.

 - Make sure the bottom layer is at least 4 inches deep.

 - Apply a layer of mulch on top of the bottom layer to help with water retention and weed prevention.

 - Be sure to check the bottom layer periodically to ensure it is not becoming compacted or clogged.

-If you’re looking to start a raised garden bed, you may be wondering what goes on the bottom.
+If you’re looking to start a raised garden bed, you may wonder what goes on the bottom.
 The answer is that it depends on what you’re goals are.
 If you’re looking for drainage, you’ll want to use gravel or rocks.
-If you need extra nutrients, you can use compost.
+If you need extra nutrients, you can use organic material like compost.
 And if you’re looking for weed control, you can use newspaper or landscape fabric.
 Ultimately, it’s up to you to decide what goes on the bottom of your raised garden bed.